CDCgov/prime-reportstream/prime-router/docs/playbooks/how-retry-mechanisms-work.md

 When a failure occurs, Send puts a new message on the `send` queue, that contains information on what Items to retry.
 That message is giving a start time in the future, using a simple exponential backoff strategy.
 The message also contains the number of retries so far, and a `send_warning` action is placed in the action table.

-In this case, the transaction is __not__ aborted - the TASK table is updated as stated, and Azure thinks the Send succeeded - in other words, rather than using Azure's built-in retry mechanism, we have built our own retry for Send.
+In this case, the transaction is __not__ aborted.
+The TASK table is updated with a new retry_token value, __and__ a new message is put in the `send` queue.
+(This is done in the calls to `updateHeader` (which updates the TASK table) and `queue.sendMessage` in `WorkflowEngine.kt::handleReportEvent(...).)
+Then SendFunction is done, and Azure thinks the Send succeeded - in other words, rather than using Azure's built-in retry mechanism, we have built our own retry for Send.

 After 4 retries, Send gives up, and puts a `send_error` action in the Action table, and does not try any more.